Posted by marilynch

 Bikeways connecting Monterey and Santa Cruz Counties

-Above Elkhorn Slough, Santa Cruz County resident Diego Tapia returns from a trip to his workplace, Community Hospital of the Monterey Peninsula.
+Above, a Santa Cruz County resident returns from a trip to his workplace, Community Hospital of the Monterey Peninsula.

-Like Diego (though not as often as he does!), I biked from Santa Cruz County to Monterey County as a Santa Cruz resident in years past.
-And like Diego, I’d have loved a safer stretch of bikeways connecting our counties.
+I biked from Santa Cruz County to Monterey County as a Santa Cruz resident in years past.
+And like him, I’d have loved a safer stretch of bikeways connecting our counties.
 Hold that thought!
 It’s coming….

 Thank you to the Santa Cruz Regional Transportation Commission for this April 2011 fact sheet providing updates on this project.
 And thank you to Congressman Sam Farr for championing this trail.